 Drug Analog Crime Defense

 As with other drug offenses, a great defense starts with an examination of the government’s investigation.
-Berry Law Firm works tirelessly to uphold and protect our clients’ constitutional rights, including the right to be free from unreasonable searches and seizures.
-If the officer unlawfully searched a vehicle, office, home, computer, or phone, the drug analog lawyers at Berry Law Firm in Lincoln will fight to keep the evidence found during that search out of court.
+Berry Law works tirelessly to uphold and protect our clients’ constitutional rights, including the right to be free from unreasonable searches and seizures.
+If the officer unlawfully searched a vehicle, office, home, computer, or phone, the designer drug lawyers at Berry Law in Lincoln will fight to keep the evidence found during that search out of court.

-The next step your Berry Law Firm lawyer will take is to hold the government to its requisite burden of proof.
+The next step your Berry Law lawyer will take is to hold the government to its requisite burden of proof.
 In order to convict in a drug analog case, the government must show that the chemical structure of the drug analog is substantially similar to that of a controlled substance and that either:

 - The accused knew the substance with which he was dealing is unlawful under some law